unicef/barcode-generator/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build and `--base-ref` to set the base tag (`<base href="/">`) in your index.html.
+Use the `--prod` flag for a production build and `--base-href` to set the base tag (`<base href="/">`) in your index.html.

 ```
 # Example build to deploy in GitHub

-$ ng build --prod --base-ref /barcode-generator/
+$ ng build --prod --base-href /barcode-generator/
 ```

 More info about `ng build` in [angular-cli Wiki](https://github.com/angular/angular-cli/wiki/build)